keldenl/Porfolio/_posts/2014-10-21-Game Of Life.md

 ---
 layout: post
 title: Game of Life
-cat: Sketch
+cat: Side Project
-role: Personal Project
+role: Developer (JS App)
 ---

 "The Game of Life is a cellular automaton devised by the British mathematician John Horton Conway in 1970.
 The 'game' is a zero-player game, meaning that its evolution is determined by its initial state.
 One interacts with the Game of Life by creating an initial configuration and observing how it evolves."